moneuron/QuizShuffle/README.md

 ```
 ## Support

-For support, email sirshakiba@outlook.com.
+For support, email help@int-n.info.

 ## Feedback

-If you have any feedback, please reach out to me at e.shakiba@icloud.com
+If you have any feedback, please reach out to me at help@int-n.info

 ## Acknowledgements